-d. notify the parents/caregivers/guardiansas soon as practicable and no later thanwithin 24 hours.
-While in the interest of expediency initial reporting of a restraint to parents/caregivers/guardians may be verbal or via electronic correspondence, a subsequent written report shall be generated within 5 business days and provided to parents/caregivers/guardians.
+d. notify the parents/caregivers/guardians as soon as practicable.
+An initial notification must be made prior to the student leaving school or a school-sponsored activity.
+Initial reporting of a restraint to parents/caregivers/guardians shall be made verbally.
+If there is no response to verbal outreach, notification shall be made via electronic correspondence.
+A subsequent written report shall be generated within 5 business days and provided to parents/caregivers/guardians.
 The written record for parents/caregivers/guardians shall at minimum include a description of what precipitated the use of physical restraint, what transpired during the use of physical restraint, and what happened in the aftermath of the physical restraint.